Slow Cooker Cube Steak

 My Serving Suggestions

-• The cubed steaks taste wonderful over a bed of egg noodles.
-Be sure to spoon over some extra gravy on top.
+Pasta: The cubed steaks taste wonderful over a bed of egg noodles.
+Be sure to spoon some extra gravy over the top.

-• In addition to egg noodles, you may enjoy this steak with a side of Slow Cooker Mashed Potatoes or steamed white rice is also great choice to soak up all that gravy.
+Other starches: You may enjoy this steak on top of mashed potatoes (try my slow cooker mashed potatoes), or steamed white rice is also a great choice to soak up all that gravy.

 Cube steak on egg noodles.